 Final Considerations

 Amazon SQS is a powerful tool for building distributed and scalable systems.
-Understanding the concepts of queues, messages, consumers, and the architectural contexts where SQS fits is fundamental to making the most of its capabilities.
+Understanding the concepts of queues, messages, consumers, and the architectural contexts where SQS fits is essential to leveraging its capabilities.
 Using the AWS Management Console, you can quickly set up queues and start developing more resilient and decoupled applications.
+I hope this text has been helpful.
+Until next time! :)